code34/bus_message_exchange2.altis/Readme.txt

 		call compile preprocessFile "BME_clienthandler.sqf";
 		call compile preprocessFile "BME_serverhandler.sqf";

-	See example mission in directory: bus_exchange_message.Altis
+	See example mission in directory

 	Licence:
 	You can share, modify, distribute this script but don't remove the licence and the name of the original author